chrisgrieser/nvim-scissors/README.md

 )
 ```

-You can also use `:ScissorsAddNewSnippet` or `:ScissorsEditSnippet` if you
+You can also use `:ScissorsAddNewSnippet` and `:ScissorsEditSnippet` if you
 prefer ex commands.

 The `:ScissorsAddSnippet` ex command also accepts a range to prefill the snippet
 body (for example `:'<,'> ScissorsAddSnippet` or `:3 ScissorsAddSnippet`).

 ### Editing snippets in the popup window
-The popup is just one window, so you can move between the prefix area and the body
+The popup is just one window, so you can move between the prefix area and the
-with `j` and `k` or any other movement commands. ("Prefix" is how trigger words
+body with `j` and `k` or any other movement commands. ("Prefix" is how trigger
-are referred to in the VSCode format.)
+words are referred to in the VSCode format.)

 The popup intelligently adapts to changes in the prefix area: Each line
 represents one prefix, and creating or removing lines thus changes